clhenrick/portfolio/_posts/blog/2015-11-15-using-the-js-modular-pattern.md

 {% endhighlight %}

-If we load our code in a browser, bust open our javascript console, and type in `app.` we see that we have access to `publicVariable` but not `myPrivateVariable`.
+If we load our code in a browser, bust open our JavaScript console, and type in `app.` we see that we have access to `publicVariable` but not `myPrivateVariable`.
 This is because we exposed the variable `publicVariable` by attaching it to the object `my` and then returning `my` at the end of the code inside our function.
 The variable `myPrivateVariable` stays hidden within our `app` and cannot be referenced outside of the `app`.

 This helps accomplish one of the "best practices" of programming in JavaScript for the web, avoiding having lots of **global variables** or worse yet **implied globals**.
 (An implied global is what you get when you first declare a variable without the `var` in front, something to pretty much always avoid doing.)